23watejona/AvengeHers/README.md

 in browser of choice, search http://localhost:3000

-## Or, if online is more your thing
+## Or, if online is more your thing...
 [Access the replit here](https://replit.com/@dhm0/AvengeHers?v=1#README.md)

 Note that in order for all functionality to work correctly, you must open it in an external tab (not the built-in replit webview tab)